How do you know if you’re overthinking? Ask yourself if you do the following:

 2. Bring yourself back to the present moment

-Notice when your thoughts are making you feel unease or stressing you out.
+Notice when your thoughts are making you feel uneasy or stressing you out.

 Take a moment to ground yourself back to the present through your breath.